Meet the sisters. Yoga and Ayurveda.

 All sisters have some likeness and differences.
 Same as that, Yoga and Ayurveda are similar to a point and they can be very separate.

-Yoga and Ayurveda, these beautiful, complicated and also considered the sisters of Vedic science, are life enhancing supports to enhance our quality of living.
+Yoga and Ayurveda, these beautiful, complicated entities, some consider them as sisters of Vedic science.
+Each are life enhancing supports to our quality of living.

 Although Ayurveda is as old as Yoga, it is only now Ayurveda coming out of the shadow of the modern phenomenon ‘starlet Yoga’.
 Ayurveda offers incredibly unique insights into how we can practice Yoga that creates better balance and health.
 It understands that we are all at different stages of awareness, thinking, being, and that healing and living are very difficult at times.
 These sisters are compassionate.